botwiki/botwiki.org/content/tutorials/hosting-bots-glitch/index.md

 ![Remix on Glitch](/content/tutorials/hosting-bots-glitch/images/remix-on-glitch.png){.centered}

 Please note that Glitch only supports node.js and (unofficially) Python.
-Also, some bots will need a few updates to work on Glith ([see guides below](#guides-tutorials)).
+Also, some bots will need a few updates to work on Glitch ([see guides below](#guides-tutorials)).

 ### Project templates [¶](#project-templates){.pilcrow} {#project-templates}